noradno/portfolio/README.md

 ### PTA report Disbursement level

-Purpose: The report is used for disbursements and agreement information for agreements with disbursements current year -2 and onwards.
+Purpose: The report is used for disbursements and agreement information for agreements with disbursements current year -2 and onward.

 1. Open PTA
 2. Select Reports -\> Disbursement level